 For example, Ninja Outreach reported a 40 percent increase in organic traffic after launching an internal link building campaign.
 Their approach was to create silos (or topical themes) for the content on their site, then divide those silos into subtopics.
 From there, they separated pages into hierarchies based on value, and assigned keywords to pages based on those hierarchies, prioritizing the most valuable pages.

-Another study from Orbit Media Studios illustrated how internal link building (and a handful of other onsite tweaks) could take a page from rank 33 to rank 5 for the phrase “IT hiring trends 2013.”
+Another study from Orbit Media Studios illustrated how internal linking structure (and a handful of other onsite tweaks) could take a page from rank 33 to rank 5 for the phrase “IT hiring trends 2013.”

 What Makes an Internal Link Effective?

-The benefits recounted above are dependent on an important assumption: that your internal link building is effective.
+The benefits recounted above are dependent on an important assumption: that your internal linking structure is effective.
 So what makes an internal link building strategy “effective?”

 There are a variety of goals to consider here, including optimizing for indexation, optimizing for specific keywords, and optimizing for user behavior (like increasing your conversion rate).
 Whatever combination of priorities you’re targeting, it’s important to think about internal links on both a high level and an individual basis.

 We’ll touch on high-level internal link building strategies in the next section.
-For now, let’s look at what makes a single internal link effective:
+For now, let’s look at what makes a single internal links effective:

 Contextual relevance